 Student Accommodations Information

-Once trained, students may borrow Assistive Technology Equipment from the Learning Accommodations Center.
-It is best to schedule this in advance to help guarantee availability.
-Items must be signed out and returned promptly on the agreed return date.
-Additional training can be requested, if needed.
+Once trained, students may use Assistive Technology software in the labs or at locations where the software has been installed.
+Students may also borrow Assistive Technology Equipment from the Learning Accommodations Center.
+It is best to reserve time in the AT Labs or borrowing of equipment in advance to help guarantee availability.
+Equipment must be signed out and returned promptly on the agreed return date.
+Additional training can be requested, whenever needed.

 Please do not troubleshoot or tamper with the equipment or software and notify the Learning Accommodations Center if it is not working or is damaged.